PatSvedberg/gameversity-api/README.md

 <br />

 # Project Goal
+The primary goal of this project is to create a website where game developers can upload their own game development tutorials in text form.
+There are a lot of video tutorials for game development, but sometimes a smaller tutorial with text and pictures can be easier.
+This website aims to become a comprehensive hub for game development knowledge, enabling developers from all around the world to share their wisdom and learn from each other.
+Whether you're an experienced developer with a lot of knowledge to share or a newbie looking for guidance, this site is for you.

 # Future Features
 * Initially, I had an idea to add a feature to the tutorial creation form.
 Instead of having an "instructions" section, I wanted to include a section called "steps" at the bottom of the page.
 In this section, users could provide information using a text field and upload images for each step.
 They would be able to add as many steps as they wanted.
 I managed to implement this feature in the backend, but I encountered difficulties while working on it in React.
 I asked my mentor and reached out to tutor support twice, but unfortunately, I couldn't find a solution.
 I believe the problem was that each step needed its own model with a connection to the tutorial.
 However, since the tutorial wasn't technically created until the user clicked the submit button, I struggled to find a way around it.
 Since I had already spent a lot of time on it, I decided to opt for a simpler solution for now.
 However, I have kept the step model for future implementation.